-Let’s use Madonna University’s ABSN program in metro Detroit as an example to determine if an accelerated option would be the right fit for you.
+Let’s use Madonna University’s accelerated nursing program in Michigan as an example to determine if an accelerated option would be the right fit for you.

 The Blended Curriculum

 Besides speed and access, another benefit to Madonna University’s ABSN program is its blended learning format that combines online and hands-on learning.
 The blended curriculum allows students to have some flexibility when it comes to completing their online nursing theory coursework.
 Then they can put what they’ve learned online into practice during hands-on skills and simulation labs and clinical rotations inside top area hospitals, including Ascension’s St. John Providence.

 Our dynamic e-Learning platform offers a high level of learning convenience, teaching you about nursing theory anytime, anywhere.
 While you must complete assignments under the deadlines set forth by instructors, the flexibility of studying when it best fits your schedule makes this an ideal option for many busy adults who have decided to change career paths.

 Top instructional designers developed the online nursing curriculum, which Madonna University’s trusted faculty members lead.
 While the online portion of the curriculum isn’t in a classroom, you still have the support of your instructors and classmates through chat rooms, email, and other forms of communication.

 Nursing Skills and Simulation Labs

 Skills and simulation labs allow you to put your online work into practice in a safe environment that features state-of-the-art hospital equipment and high-fidelity patient simulators.

 Under the guidance of nursing school faculty, students learn how to apply various nursing skills safely and correctly on patient simulators using advanced medical equipment.
 Skills lab allows students to get comfortable with objects like vials and needles before having to use them in a real-world environment.